 The ferrite materials lose their magnetic properties at a specific Curie temperature.
 Hence, this fact should be considered while selecting ferrite cores for your transformer.

 Yes, they are available.
 Ferrite cores are classified by shapes such as:

 - ETD Cores: These cores feature a center post with a minimum winding resistance.
-Dimensions of these ETD cores can be optimized for power transformer efficiencies.
+Engineers can optimize the dimensions of these ETD cores for power transformer efficiencies.
 These cores are ideal for power transformers, as well as inductors.

-- EER Cores: The cores feature a round center post, which allows shorter winding path length in comparison to a square center post.
+- EER Cores: The cores feature a round center post, which allows a shorter winding path length than a square center post.

 Here’s a shot video, on how ferrite cores are constructed.

 Are there any selection guide for choosing the right ferrite core?

 Here are some free software that can help you design your next transformer application based on ferrite cores.

 If you wish to source your ferrite core transformers from a reliable source, you can always consider Shreejee Electronics.
 The company provides ferrite cores in various specifications to meet your application requirements.